vopidev/luanti/doc/lua_api.md

     * Server-sent FOV value.
 Returns 0 if an FOV override doesn't exist.
     * Boolean indicating whether the FOV value is a multiplier.
     * Time (in seconds) taken for the FOV transition.
 Set by `set_fov`.
+* `set_view_bobbing(amount, is_multiplier, transition_time)`: Sets player's view bobbing
+    * `amount`: View bobbing amount value.
+    * `is_multiplier`: Set to `true` if the amount value is a multiplier.
+      Defaults to `false`.
+    * `transition_time`: If defined, enables smooth view bobbing transition.
+      Interpreted as the time (in seconds) to reach target view bobbing amount.
+      If set to 0, view bobbing change is instantaneous.
+Defaults to 0.
+    * Set `amount` to 0 to clear view bobbing override.
+* `get_view_bobbing()`: Returns the following:
+    * Server-sent view bobbing amount.
+Returns 0 if a view bobbing override doesn't exist.
+    * Boolean indicating whether the view bobbing amount is a multiplier.
+    * Time (in seconds) taken for the view bobbing transition.
+Set by `set_view_bobbing`.
 * `set_attribute(attribute, value)`:  DEPRECATED, use get_meta() instead
     * Sets an extra attribute with value on player.
     * `value` must be a string, or a number which will be converted to a